wubw/wubw.github.io/_sources/2018/ai_for_smartcities.rst.txt

 The main metrics we are measuring is peak speed during trip, levelling issues, door operation, car vibration, etc.

 The methodology of anomaly detection, which belongs to unsupervised learning.
-To make it extremly to explain, it figures out the normal pattern from operation data first.
+To put it simple, it figures out the normal pattern from operation data first.
 Then use the pattern to detect anomaly in the future.

 Once anomaly is detected, then further analysis will start to see whether to send alert to users or not.